Cxsmxnaut/GrindLife/README.md

 Technologies Used
 Python: The core programming language for the game logic.

-JSON: Used for saving and loading game data.
+JSON: Used for saving and loading game data (grindlife_mega_save.json).

 Future Enhancements
 Potential future developments for GrindLife™ include: